Comitia (Nova Roma)

 The comitia curiata (curiate assembly) is the oldest recorded comitia in Rome.
 It dates from the time of the Kings; by the late Republic it had become largely ceremonial.
 The members of the comitia curiata are Nova Roma's lictors (lictores curiati), convened and presided over by the pontifex maximus.
 The duties of the comitia curiata are to invest elected and appointed magistrates with imperium, witness the appointment of the official priests and priestess of the sacra publica Romana, and ratify some adoptions, wills, and changes of status.

 The comitia centuriata is one of three voting assemblies within Nova Roma.
-The main function of this assembly is to elect the year's two praetors, two consuls and one of the two censors.
-It is sometimes called to vote during the year on laws but this function is usually performed in the comitia populi tributa.
+The main function of this assembly is to elect the year's two praetores, two consules and one of the two censores.
+It is sometimes called to vote during the year on laws, but this function is usually performed in the comitia populi tributa.
 It is also empowered to try legal cases in which a citizen is subject to permanent removal of citizenship.

 Comitia plebis tributa